 How to Use Neheb the Eternal in Standard, Modern, and other 60-card Competitive Formats

-Neheb, the Eternal in Commander (EDH) and Casual Play
+Neheb, the Eternal in EDH / Commander & Kitchen Table Magic

-Even in one-on-one Commander, you can set up Neheb, the Eternal in such a way to be a powerful mana generator, as well as a strong attacker.
+Even in one-on-one EDH, you can set up Neheb, the Eternal in such a way to be a powerful mana generator, as well as a strong attacker.
 He’s a better multiplayer Commander than a 1-vs-1 Commander, but he’s still a solid creature.
-There are so many decent 5-mana Red creatures in Commander, however, that Neheb, the Eternal needs to be part of a greater life loss/direct damage strategy (such as Purphoros, God of the Forge) to be effective.
+There are so many decent 5-mana Red creatures in Commander, however.
+Neheb, the Eternal needs to be part of a greater life loss/direct damage strategy (such as Purphoros, God of the Forge) to be effective.